 |Wells Fargo||7–10 business days||5-7 calendar days||1-800-642-4720|

 Also, keep in mind that some card issuers, like American Express, may offer you a virtual credit card number that can be entered into a mobile wallet.
-If you are eligible, you could use your virtual card number for purchases instantly after approval.
+These virtual card numbers let you use your new credit card instantly after approval.

 How to get a credit card faster

 If you’re looking to get a credit card and you want to get it fast, there are a few things you can do to speed up the process so you can start utilizing your credit as soon as possible.